MaximBelov/cordova-plugin-bluetooth-classic-serial-port/README.md

 ## Feedback

 Try the code.
-If you find an problem or missing feature, file an issue or create a pull request.
+If you find a problem or missing feature, file an issue or create a pull request.